 - Enhanced aacPlus codec (see sub-clause x) RTP payload format and MIME types according to RFC 3640 [x], namely the Low Bit-Rate AAC or the High Bit-Rate AAC modes.

 - H.264 (AVC) video codec (see sub-clause x) RTP payload format according to [x].
-An MBMS client supporting H.264 (AVC) is required to support all three packetization modes: single NAL unit mode, non-interleaved mode and interleaved mode.
-For the interleaved packetization mode, an MBMS client shall support streams for which the value of the "sprop-deint-buf-req" MIME parameter is less than or equal to MaxCPB * 1000 / 8, inclusive, in which "MaxCPB" is the value for Video Coding Layer (VCL) parameters of the H.264 (AVC) profile and level in use, as specified in [x].
+An MBS Client supporting H.264 (AVC) is required to support all three packetization modes: single NAL unit mode, non-interleaved mode and interleaved mode.
+For the interleaved packetization mode, an MBS Client shall support streams for which the value of the "sprop-deint-buf-req" MIME parameter is less than or equal to MaxCPB * 1000 / 8, inclusive, in which "MaxCPB" is the value for Video Coding Layer (VCL) parameters of the H.264 (AVC) profile and level in use, as specified in [x].

 - H.265 (HEVC) [112] video codec (see clause x) RTP payload format according to [x].